callumhearne/hearne_photos/Testing.md

 Python

-- I used the python3 -m flake8 command to see all of the python errors, I have went through the individual errors to correct them apart from errors coming from the setting.py and migrations because they weren't created by me and shouldnt be changed.
+To validate my code I used: http://pep8online.com/checkresult

+- The only issues I found using this website was in settings with lines being too long.
+However I did not change them as that code was not done by me and shouldn't be changed.

 Manual Testing